earthai-tech/fusionlab-learn/docs/source/api.rst

 API Reference
 ===============

-Welcome to the ``fusionlab`` API reference.
+Welcome to the ``fusionlab-learn`` API reference.
 This section provides detailed specifications for the public functions, classes, and modules included in the package.

-The documentation here is largely auto-generated from the docstrings within the ``fusionlab`` source code.
+The documentation here is largely auto-generated from the docstrings within the ``fusionlab-learn`` source code.
 For narrative explanations and usage examples, please consult the :doc:`User Guide </user_guide/index>`.

 .. note::
-   Ensure ``fusionlab`` is installed in your documentation build environment (see :doc:`installation`) for these links and summaries to be generated correctly.
+   Ensure ``fusionlab-learn`` is installed in your documentation build environment (see :doc:`installation`) for these links and summaries to be generated correctly.
 You also need `sphinx.ext.autosummary` enabled in your `conf.py` with `autosummary_generate = True`.